ziestwilky/reactjs-contact-App/README.md

 Feel free to use code

-firstly run "NPM Install " to install all the packages
+firstly run "npm Install " to install all the packages

 to start the application "npm start";
 http://localhost:3000